EDS115 Introduction to Research Methods

 Students of B-IEDS.

-A lot of time is set aside for teacher contact and guidance during classes.
-Information and other communication through Canvas or e-mail.
+Classes have a lot of time set aside for teacher contact and guidance.
+Information and other communication through Fronter or e-mail.
 Appointments for additional teacher contact can be made if needed.

-The list of course readings will be made available on Canvas by the start of the course.
+Additional course readings will be made available on Fronter by the start of the course.

 The total workload for the students is 300 hours.